 Then it gets more interesting and convoluted.
 Plaintiff’s lawyer filed a “Motion For A New Trial, To Alter Or Amend The Judgment And To Revise The Judgment” based on the discovery failures of the second doctor.
 After there was no ruling, the Plaintiff’s attorney filed an “exercise in caution” in a second motion identical to the first.
 The trial judge denied the motion, but Plaintiff’s lawyers said they did not receive the order until over a month later.

 What a mess.
 So Plaintiff’s lawyer tried to nip the appellate problem in the bud by filing a “Motion for Entry of Final Judgment” which claimed that the docket showed no ruling on Plaintiff’s first motion, and the judgment was not final until costs were addressed as requested in Plaintiff’s lawsuit.

 Raise your hand if you got lost.
 It is a bit convoluted.
 The nutshell of Plaintiff’s argument is clear: Plaintiff has more time to appeal because there was no award of costs to be a final judgment.

 Ultimately, this whole appeal is probably a treadmill exercise.
-The abuse of discretion is going to be a tough one to get past because, obviously, the trial judge gave some or no remedy for the discovery failures that the judge thought was appropriate.
-But the take home message from this case is clear: be very careful about the timing of a notice to appeal.
+The abuse of discretion will be a tough one to get past because, obviously, the trial judge gave some or no remedy for the discovery failures that the judge thought was appropriate.
+But the take-home message from this case is clear: be very careful about the timing of a notice to appeal.